Iraqi Jews in Israel: The Independent Kingdom of Iraq

-Antisemitism and Repression (1932 - 1945)
+Antisemitism and repression (1932–1945)

 In the years following independence from the British Mandate, the Iraqi government promoted policies and laws that targeted its Jewish population.
 Within this period, Arab nationalism became prevalent, in particular forms which considered Iraq a Muslim state, and thus excluded religious minorities.
-Anti-semitic policies prevented Iraqi Jews from fully participating in the labour market through barring Jewish businesses from obtaining licenses, and prohibiting them from public service, the Jewish youth was prevented from entering professional training and thus becoming integrated in the Iraqi labour market.
-The Iraqi Independence Party, a right-wing Iraqi party that used anti-semitic rhetoric, used the German Nazi Party as a model.
+Antisemitic policies prevented Iraqi Jews from fully participating in the labour market through barring Jewish businesses from obtaining licenses, and prohibiting them from public service, the Jewish youth was prevented from entering professional training and thus becoming integrated in the Iraqi labour market.
+The Iraqi Independence Party, a right-wing Iraqi party that used antisemitic rhetoric, used the German Nazi Party as a model.
 It used its newspaper outlet to promote anti-Jewish views to the Iraqi public, with the support of the Iraqi government.
 Nazi rhetoric primarily influenced the Iraqi youth and the military, as well as a few public figures.

 The Iraqi state press played a major role in the spread of antisemitic ideas through its publications.
 Its articles often perpetuated the antisemitic belief that the Iraqi Jewish merchant class controlled the Iraqi economy, and sent their revenues to the Zionist movement in Palestine to create a Jewish state and destroy the pan-Arab movement.

 The arrest an imprisonment of prominent Iraqi Jewish businessmen on false charges, such as that of Shafiq Ades, became more prominent, who was ultimately publicly executed by hanging.
 This increased pressures on Jewish communities, and led to increase in arrests and targeting of Jewish businesses and institutions by government authorities.
 Quotas were placed in certain sectors, such as universities and high schools, limiting the number of Jews who could have access to higher education.
 Iraqi Jews, who had previously held high positions within the British Mandate of Iraq, were seen as allies of the British and barring Iraqi Muslims from state service.
 As such, Iraqi Jews were prevented from accessing education and dismissed from high-placed roles in government and administration.

-In addition, the belief that Jewish communities in Iraq were tied to a Zionist network engendered a conflation of Zionism and Judaism, which fostered anti-semitic rhetoric and policy.
+In addition, the belief that Jewish communities in Iraq were tied to a Zionist network engendered a conflation of Zionism and Judaism, which fostered antisemitic rhetoric and policy.
 The 1936–1939 Arab revolt in Palestine in particular was key to worsening the situation of Iraqi Jews.
 While previously some distinction was still made within Iraqi society between Jews and Zionism, the political upheaval in Mandate Palestine fostered a climate which increasingly conflated the two.